MakeSchool-Tutorials/Teleportation-Unity-VR/P09-Teleportation/content.md

 If you’d like to make your reflective object, we've included a Reflect component you can drag onto your reflective object.

-If you want a "light" challenge, go ahead and try implementing a few levels.
+If you want some "light" challenges, go ahead and try implementing any of these:

+- adding levels

+- making your teleport beam go in an arc (you may want to turn off reflection and refraction for this)

+- making your laser beam pulse like the sample beam -- hint!
+Look at the [SetTextureScale](https://docs.unity3d.com/ScriptReference/Material.SetTextureScale.html) and [SetTextureOffset](https://docs.unity3d.com/ScriptReference/Material.SetTextureOffset.html) properties of Material ;)

 If you’d like a more difficult challenge, here are a few things to
 consider: